Injection therapy of facial skin by mesotherapy (1 zone)

 - Acute infectious and viral diseases

-- Tendency to bleed or blood clotting disorders
+- Tendency to bleeding or blood clotting disorders

 Rehabilitation / Restrictions